vkleer/CI_PP4_WhatsCooking/README.md

 ### Anonymous User
 1. As an anonymous user, I want to be able to view the home page, so I know what the application is about
-2. As an anonymous user, I want to be able to view the recipe list, so I know what the application has to offer
+2. As an anonymous user, I want to be able to view the recipe list, so I get a taste of what the application has to offer
 3. As an anonymous user, I want to be able to create an account, so I can start using the application

 ### Registered User